 Types of outer window film

-Although there are not as many options as interior films, the external window film version have about the same amount of shades and colors to choose from as interior applied films.
-The most common are natural, silver, and bronze.
+External window film options have about the same shades and colors to choose from as interior applied films.
+The most common are natural, silver, and bronze tones.
 There are also many exterior security films, including the popular anti-graffiti film.

 How the exterior window film is different